 Passwords are the cornerstone of security, preventing unauthorised access to your network, applications, and customer accounts.
-The challenges of password security include storing them.
-If you store passwords in a database as plain text, anyone who gains access to the database can read them, just like the words in this explainer.
+One of the key challenges of password security is storing them.
+If you store passwords in a database as plain text, anyone who gains access to the database can read them, just like the words you’re reading right now.
 Salting the hash is a technique that protects against this vulnerability.

 To understand salting the hash, we will look at salting and hashing individually, beginning with the hash.